shanteacontrols/OpenDeck/app/boards/README.md

 5. `app/firmware/release.conf` or `app/firmware/debug.conf`
 6. `app/common/network.conf`, when `opendeck_transports` enables network
 7. `app/boards/zephyr/<board>/network.conf`, if the file exists and network is enabled
+8. `app/boards/opendeck/<target>/network.conf`, if the file exists and network is enabled
-8. `app/common/usb.conf`, when `opendeck_transports` enables USB
+9. `app/common/usb.conf`, when `opendeck_transports` enables USB
-9. `app/boards/zephyr/<board>/usb.conf`, if the file exists and USB is enabled
+10. `app/boards/zephyr/<board>/usb.conf`, if the file exists and USB is enabled
-10. `app/firmware/usb.conf`, when `opendeck_transports` enables USB
+11. `app/firmware/usb.conf`, when `opendeck_transports` enables USB
-11. generated firmware USB product config, when USB is enabled
+12. generated firmware USB product config, when USB is enabled
-12. `app/firmware/ble.conf`, when `opendeck_transports` enables BLE
+13. `app/firmware/ble.conf`, when `opendeck_transports` enables BLE
-13. generated firmware BLE device-name config, when BLE is enabled
+14. generated firmware BLE device-name config, when BLE is enabled
-14. `app/boards/opendeck/<target>/firmware.conf`, if the file exists
+15. `app/boards/opendeck/<target>/firmware.conf`, if the file exists

 The target `firmware.overlay` is consulted by sysbuild before finalizing this list.
 Its `opendeck_transports` node controls whether USB, BLE, and network transport